Sensiblemnd/lloveras-dev-blog/README.md

 This project is licensed under the MIT License - see the LICENSE.md file for details.

 Contact
-You can contact me via email at sensiblemnd@gmail.com or on Twitter @sensiblemnd.
+You can contact me via email at sensiblemnd@gmail.com